Table of Contents

 Some things to think about

-What is the main purpose for the carrier?
+What is the main purpose of the carrier?
 Bonding and closeness, to help you get other things done at home, or to help you get out and about?

 Would you like the option of being able to use the carrier as two single carriers or a tandem?